TomLaco/gandi-ddns/README.md

 [foobar.org]

-# blank value will be filled in with running host's IP.
+# blank value will be filled in with running host's IP
+# or result of ipify.org API query for A and AAAA record types.
 A, @
 A, mail
 CNAME, bmon = some-host.lan.